Flamenco/stackeditpro/Sync Fences.md

 |link| true \| false | Link the reference to the source. |

 ## Alternate Notation
-You can specify configuration fields using the following syntax
+You can specify configuration fields using the following syntax.
+KeyValue pairs followed by a blank line.
+You must specify one of `id` or `ref`, and this must be first.
 ```
 @@@
 id=someid
-ref=someref
+hidden=false

+Your content here
+@@@

+@@@
+ref=someid
+link=true
 @@@
 ```